openshift-labs/learn-katacoda/middleware/rhoar-getting-started-nodejs/07-redeploy-to-openshift.md

 The rebuild and redeploy may take a minute or two.
 Wait for it to complete.

 After the build finishes it will take less than a minute for the application to become available.
-To verify that everything is started, run the following command and wait for it report `replication controller "nodejs-configmap-2" successfully rolled out`
+To verify that everything is started, run the following command again

 ``oc rollout status dc/nodejs-configmap``{{execute}}

+and wait for it to report
+`replication controller "nodejs-configmap-2" successfully rolled out`

 Once the application is re-deployed, re-visit the sample UI by clicking the [application link](http://nodejs-configmap-example.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com)